 Anyone and everyone who believes in a strong, free America and the ideals on which our country is founded, which so many have sacrificed to protect.

 The Republican Party of Pennsylvania was founded on November 27, 1854, in the home of David Wilmot in Towanda, Pennsylvania.
-Wilmot gathered his friends — former Governor Simon Cameron, Congressman Thaddeus Stevens, Colonel Alexander McClure, and former Governor Samuel Curtin — to form local Republican clubs in their home counties.
+Wilmot gathered his friends — former Governor Simon Cameron, Congressman Thaddeus Stevens, Colonel Alexander McClure, and former Governor Andrew Curtin — to form local Republican clubs in their home counties.

 The first national convention was held in Pittsburgh on February 22, 1856.
 Later, party delegates held their first nominating convention at Philadelphia’s Musical Fund Hall on June 17, 1856.
 Two years later, on September 5, 1858, Pennsylvania’s Republican clubs met in Pittsburgh to form the state Republican Party.